zensum/leia/README.md

 ### What?

-A service backened by Ktor, writing incoming HTTP requests to one or serveral Kafka topics.
+A service backed by Ktor, writing incoming HTTP requests to one or serveral Kafka topics.

 ### Why?